 Year 7 Design & Technology

 The subject of design and technology enables pupils to develop a wide range of skills.
 These skills include problem solving, creativity, independent learning, innovation, presentation, ICT and manufacturing skills.
 All these skills develop a basic understanding and awareness of the modern technology, which we use and the wider social implications which we have as consumers of products.
-It is also an excellent preparation for the world of work and further study.

-The experiences, which the subject gives to students, are unique and allow the students to apply their knowledge and skills in variety of problem solving and evaluation situations.
+The experiences, which the subject gives to students, are unique and allow the students to apply their knowledge and skills in a variety of problem solving and evaluation situations.
 Students are encouraged to use knowledge gained throughout the schools’ curriculum.

 Year 7 D&T Curriculum